xLynxiummcx/No-lag-mcbe/README.md

 A minimal client/texture pack/shader made to increase fps by removing unnecessary things

 > * only support Android for now
+] * you git clone and build for other platforms

 ### How to use ###